Top 10 Collagen Questions Answered

 Q: Where does collagen come from?

 A: Since collagen is part of the connective tissue of the body, it is only found in animals, not plants.
-The collagen in supplements is generally derived from the hide, bones, scales, or cartilage of cows, chickens, or fish.
+The collagen in supplements is generally derived from the bones, cartilage, or scales of cows, chickens, or fish.
 While there’s no such thing as vegan collagen, you can support healthy collagen production with key nutrients like vitamin C, zinc, silica, and copper, which are crucial for collagen synthesis.
-These nutrients will help your body produce collagen normally, but won’t necessarily increase collagen production.
+These "collagen builders" can help your body produce collagen normally, but they won’t necessarily increase your collagen production.